swatbotics/ursim/README.md

     git clone https://github.com/swatbotics/ursim.git

-Then enter the following commands to enter the repository you just cloned and create a virtual environment:
+Then enter the following commands to enter the repository you just cloned and create a virtual environment (note you may need to replace `python` with `python3` or `python3.7` for this command):

     cd ursim
     python -m venv dev_env